MariaDB vs MySQL – Difference Between Them

 What is MySQL?

-Developed in the mid-90s., MySQL was one of the first open-source database available in the market.
-Today there are many alternatives variants of MySQL.
+Developed in the mid-90s., MySQL was one of the first open-source databases available on the market.
+Today, there are many alternative variants of MySQL.
 However, the differences between the variants are not significant as they use the same syntax, and basic functionality also remains the same.

-MySQL is an RDBMS that helps you to keep the data that exists in a database organized.
-It is used with the combination of PHP and Apache Web Server, on top of a Linux distribution.
-MySQL uses the SQL language to query the database.
+MySQL is an RDBMS that helps you keep the data that exists in a database organized.
+It is used with a combination of PHP and Apache Web Server on top of a Linux distribution.
+MySQL uses SQL to query the database.

 Difference between MariaDB and MySQL

-Here is the major difference between MariaDB and MySQL:
+Let me explain the major differences between MariaDB and MySQL:

 Parameter | MariaDB | MySQL |